 - Start studying for tests earlier than usual.
-In high school, you could probably get away with studying a couple days before.
-However, in college, I would suggest going over your material about a week and a half in advance.
+In high school, you could probably get away with studying a couple days prior to the exam.
+However, in college, I would suggest going over your material about a week-and-a-half in advance.

 - Try to rent used textbooks – it is always cheaper to rent.

 - The Dining Hall closes at 8:30pm Monday-Friday, 6:00pm on Saturday, and 6:30pm on Sunday.
 (These times are subject to change)